 That's not to say that graphics, which for the uninformed are essentially the same as the ones used in the previous PS2 installments, weren't bad or very much disappointing.
 But the specific way the review kept hammering on it constantly without going into detail on much else.

 IGN averts it with the review of Absence of Detention which got a respectable 8.5.
 Though the reviewer does take off points for its graphics, he does say that they look better on the Vita screen.

 Contested Sequel: It wasn't one originally, but it has slowly become one for fans over time.
-Its detractors often site its short length, Random Events Plot, unlikable protagonist, unbalanced post-game and outdated graphics as reasons.
+Its detractors often cite its short length, Random Events Plot, unlikable protagonist, unbalanced post-game, and outdated graphics as reasons.

 Crazy Awesome: Sapphire is completely off her nut, and we all love her for it.

 Designated Hero: Mao is the protagonist, but isn't a very good hero.
 Regardless, he spends most of the game bearing the 'Hero' title... which he stole from Almaz, who "made it himself".

 Foe Yay: Mao and Rasberyl's "rivalry" can sometimes come off like this, especially in Rasberyl Mode.